Southern Nevada Archaeological Archive

 - Be a current Nevada Cultural Resource Information System (NVCRIS) user.

-Those individuals not having one of the above listed items may submit a resume to Annie Hershey, NVCRIS Coordinator, for access approval.
-Ms. Hershey can be reached at the phone number or email address listed below.
+Those individuals not having one of the above listed items may submit a resume to Karyn de Dufour, NVCRIS Program Manager, for access approval.
+Ms. de Dufour can be reached at the phone number or email address listed below.

 The Nevada Cultural Resource Information System (NVCRIS) is a collection of online GIS database services which contain recorded archaeological and architectural resources and inventories for the state.
 There are two levels of access to the NVCRIS system: Restricted and Unrestricted.